ChengaFEI/prompting-engineering-practices/ai-assisted-learning/README.md

 1. Know nothing about basic concepts in the field.
 2. Only use selected AIGC platform/tool as learning resources.
+3. Only use selected AIGC platform/tool to build the capstone project.
+4. Only use natural languages and never write any code.

 ## Assumptions